Lawxsz/make-u-own-stealer/README.md

 - 📸 PC Screenshot
 - ❤️ Surfshark/ProtonVPN/NordVPN/CyberGhost/ExpressVPN/TunnelBear/VyprVPN/Windscribe/IPVanish/Hotspot Shield
 - 💸 with Fully Undetectable, bot builder , api server   @Lawxsz
-- Web to buy prysmax.fun
+- Web to buy prysmax.store

 # DISCLAIMER 📛
 - This repository is for ethical purposes and to use the scripts to learn and improve in python :)